JoshuaGalla/BIOINF_575_Final_Project/README.md

 # **Data:**

-The data used in this project - a SOFT formatted family file "GSE10245_RAW.tar" - can be found from the Gene Expression Omnibus (GEO) link here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE10245.
+The data used in this project - a SOFT formatted family file "GSE10245_RAW.tar" - can be found from the Gene Expression Omnibus (GEO) link [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE10245).

 The file contains 58 samples total (40 AD and 18 SCC) and 54,675 genes with corresponding expression values for each respective sample.